rhit-dingb/rhit_IRPA_2023/README.md

 Install Anaconda.

-Search anaconda prompt on the windows tab and open anaconda prompt
+Windows: Search anaconda prompt on the windows tab and open anaconda prompt
+Mac: open terminal

 cd into the github folder.